 In his interview with BBC Radio 5 Live, Van der Meyde discussed those significant six months: “In that six months I was not living like I should have.
 For me it was a way to get out and not think about my problems.
 I could do what I wanted, I had a lot of money, I could buy what I wanted and I could get girls that I wanted.”
 He continued: “It was very easy.
 Then you can quickly go off the rails because there is no limit and you could do what you wanted.
 It was going out and drinking, and not thinking of reality.”

-The problems continued to mount for Van der Meyde: run-ins with David Moyes, the health of his daughter, and alcoholism were becoming insurmountable.
-He developed insomnia and for two years he stole sleeping pills from the club doctor’s office at Everton.
+The problems continued to mount for Van der Meyde: run-ins with David Moyes, the health of his daughter and alcoholism were becoming insurmountable.
+He developed insomnia and for two years stole sleeping pills from the club doctor’s office at Everton.
 Alcohol and prescription drugs became the cure for his insomnia – he was addicted, not playing football, and he had yet to hit rock bottom.

 After his release from Everton in 2009, the blonde maverick’s life sank even lower as he delved into hard recreational drugs, taking cocaine, drinking and partying with his friends in Liverpool.
 As a free agent and living on his own on Merseyside, the situation got rapidly out of hand, so much so that football took a back seat and Van der Meyde began to fear that his life of excess would kill him.
-Again, he provided details in his autobiography.

 “I took coke and alcohol and partied seven days a week.
 I couldn’t concentrate on football or anything else for that matter.
 Partying was what my life was about.
 Liverpool is dangerous if you don’t know how to control yourself.
 I realised Liverpool would kill me.
 I needed to leave.”